Shanghai–Hangzhou high-speed railway

-The Shanghai–Hangzhou high-speed railway (沪杭客运专线 or 沪杭高速铁路), also known as the Huhang high-speed railway or Huhang passenger railway is a high-speed rail line in China between Shanghai and Hangzhou, Zhejiang.
+The Shanghai–Hangzhou high-speed railway (沪杭客运专线 or 沪杭高速铁路), also known as the Huhang high-speed railway or Huhang passenger railway, is a high-speed rail line in China between Shanghai and Hangzhou, Zhejiang.
 The line is 202 km in length and designed for commercial train service at 350 km/h.
 It was built in 20 months and opened on October 26, 2010.
 The line shortened travel time between the two cities from 78 to 45 minutes.
-The line is also used by trains departing Shanghai's terminals for Nanchang, Changsha, Guiyang, and Kunming making it part of the Shanghai–Kunming High-Speed Railway.
+The line is also used by trains departing Shanghai's terminals for Nanchang, Changsha, Guiyang, and Kunming, making it part of the Shanghai–Kunming High-Speed Railway.
 It has made the proposed Shanghai–Hangzhou Maglev Line unlikely.
+It serves as a faster alternative to the original Shanghai–Hangzhou Railway, built in 1909.

 Speed records

-In September 2010, a test train on the Shanghai-Hangzhou high-speed line achieved a speed of 416.6 km/h setting a Chinese train speed record.
+In September 2010, a test train on the Shanghai-Hangzhou high-speed line achieved a speed of 416.6 km/h, setting a Chinese train speed record.

 In October 2010, Chinese officials stated that a bullet train on the Huhang high-speed railway had set a new world record for train speed on a scheduled trip at 262 mph.